rynm/photo-video-org/README.md

 One manual required before running:
 Set the absolute output path of the two output folders.
 I did not get around to adding an input switch for this.
 It is currently both set to `F:\cleanpictures` and `F:\deletedpics`.

 This script can work with any file type not just images and video.
+Once again, nothing is deleted.

 ## Sample output
 Input folder `test` contains four dirs as listed in the scan below including two copies.
 Execute: `python dupli\dupli.py test`
 Output: The folders are created based on image dates, in this case embedded in the file name as Apple stores its images. `F:\cleanpictures\2020 Oct 20`, and `F:\cleanpictures\2018 Nov 13`.
 If the date is not stored in this format in the file name, the image date for its folder will be taken from the modified time of the image or video.
+All of the duplicate images 'tossed' as indicated below are found in `F:\deletedpics'.

 ~~~
 F:\>python dupli\dupli.py test